 Then Lt. (j.g.)
 Ady married Beverly Susan McMullen of Long Beach, CA on June 1, 1941, and they had three sons, Howard P. Ady, III, in 1944, John William Ady in 1945 and Robert Joseph Ady in 1946.

-He was a career Navy Officer during his 28 years in the Navy, and spent 13 of those years either in foreign or sea duty within various Navy commands.
-He was a graduate of the U.S. Naval Academy, Class of 1939.
+He was a career Navy Officer during his 28 years in the Navy, and spent 13 of those years either in foreign or sea duty within various commands of the Navy.
+He was a graduate of the U.S. Naval Academy in 1939.

 Shortly after sunrise on June 4, 1942, a PBY-5 "Strawberry 5" search Plane, flown by then, Lt.
 Howard P. Ady, Jr., USN, reported the sighting of a Japanese carrier force--the "Kido Butai,"-- 200 miles northwest of Midway.
 This warning alerted the forces in and around Midway that the long-expected Japanese attack was about to begin.
 Most historians and experts believed that the engagement that ensued was the pivotal battle of WW II.
 It was called The Battle of Midway.

 Captain Ady also served as:

 Commander Air Group ONE HUNDRED ONE, on the USS Kearsarge (CC-33) in 1952;

 Commanding Officer, VFAW-3, NAS North Island, Coronado, CA, 1957;

 Executive Officer, U.S.S, Hornet (CVA-12), NAS North Island, 1958; and